alovajs/alovajs.github.io/docs/tutorial/06-advanced/02-custom/01-http-adapter.md

 export type AdapterFetch = () => AlovaRequestAdapter<FetchRequestInit, Response, Headers>;
 ```

-The generic parameters in `AlovaRequestAdapter` are values ​​of three types: `RequestConfig`, `Response`, and `ResponseHeader`, which are automatically inferred to the types given by the request adapter in global interceptors, method instance configurations, etc.
+The generic parameters in `AlovaRequestAdapter` are values of three types: `RequestConfig`, `Response`, and `ResponseHeader`, which are automatically inferred to the types given by the request adapter in global interceptors, method instance configurations, etc.

 They are represented as follows: